 From Le Grand Bornand

-The road heads off straight up the valley, then switches back and forth in a couple of hairpin bends before it reaches the head of the valley.
-It curves around, hairpins again and climbs steeply to the summit in front of impressive rocky cliffs.
+The road is pretty straight for a long stretch through Chinaillon, then switches back and forth in a couple of hairpin bends before it reaches the head of the valley.
+The gradient is again fairly steady between 5% and 6%.
+The road curves around, hairpins again and then climbs steeply to the summit in front of impressive rocky cliffs.
+The last 3 kilometres are the hardest, with the final one at 9%.

 The views from the summit are splendid, and there is a restaurant and a parking area for hikers.

 Scionzier is in the Arve valley, next to the better-known Cluses.
 Although some say the Col de la Colombière starts in Cluses, the real climbing starts at the exit from Scionzier.
-There are two distinct sections to this long and tough climb.
+There are two distinct sections to this long and tough climb, above and below the village of Reposoir (the “resting place”).

 The first section is in the forest, climbing along the flank of a valley and gaining almost 400 m over 6 km.
 The grade increases steadily, first 3.5%, then 4.5%, then 7%, to finish with 2 km at 8.5% before the road levels out to a gentle 2% – 3% on the intermediate plateau.

-From Le Reposoir the sharply steeper road takes a few loops to gain height quickly, and then clings to the NW side of the valley, climbing steadily.
-With 4 km to go it rounds a shoulder and the vista opens up to reveal the distant summit.
-The chalet is clearly visible as one climbs in low gear up the 9% and 10% grade.
+From Reposoir the sharply steeper road takes a few loops to gain height quickly, and then clings to the NW side of the valley, climbing steadily.
+With 3 km to go it rounds a shoulder and the vista opens up to reveal the distant summit.
+The chalet is clearly visible as you climb in low gear up the interminable final section, where the gradient reaches 11%.

-The landscape is rocky and mountainous, and it is with a real sense of achievement that one finally arrives at the summit.
+The landscape is rocky and mountainous, and it is with a real sense of achievement that you finally arrive at the summit.

 The Col de la Colombière in the Tour de France